A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Very Deep Supervised Hashing\cite{zhang2016efficient}} proposed to utilize a very deep neural network and train model with efficient algorithm layer-wise inspired by alternating direction method of multipliers(ADMM) \cite{boyd2011distributed}.
+\emph{Very Deep Supervised Hashing} (VDSH) \cite{zhang2016efficient}.
+VDSH builds a very deep hashing network and trains the network with an efficient algorithm layer-wise inspired by alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}. {In virtue of the strong representation ability of the deeper neural network, VDSH can produce better hash codes for effective image retrieval.}

-\emph{SUBIC\cite{jain2017subic}} generates structured binary hash codes consisting of the concatenation of several one-hot encoded vectors(i.e. blocks) and obtains each one-hot encoded vector with several softmax function(i.e. block-softmax).
-Besides classification loss and bit balance regularization, the model utilizes the mean entropy for quantization loss for each block.
+\emph{SUBIC} \cite{jain2017subic}.
+SUBIC generates structured binary hash codes consisting of the concatenation of several one-hot encoded vectors (i.e. blocks) and obtains each one-hot encoded vector with several softmax functions (i.e., block softmax).
+Besides classification loss and bit balance regularization, SUBIC utilizes the mean entropy for quantization loss for each block. {SUBIC can also be applied to a range of downstream search tasks including instance retrieval and image classification.}